Preparing tool...

 A session that lasts longer than 10 seconds, has a conversion event, or has at least 2 pageviews or screenviews.

-The new GA4 terminology (formerly 'Conversions') used to designate the most important user actions that drive business success.
+The GA4 terminology (formerly 'Conversions') used to designate the most important user actions that drive business success.

 Google's free data visualization tool (formerly Data Studio) used to build custom dashboards by pulling data directly from GA4, BigQuery, or Google Ads.